 Fees are typically nominal or nonexistent for bike parking, but they can serve a variety of important administrative functions.
-Hourly rates are a way to mitigate clutter from longterm bike storage.
-Bike parking fees are typically nominal and should remain low.
+Hourly rates are a way to mitigate clutter from long-term bike storage.
+Bike parking fees are typically nominal and should remain low to encourage use.

-- Fees should not be considered a source of revenue. - As the cost of bicycle parking increases, its usage is likely to plateau or decline.
+- Fees should not be considered as a source of revenue. - As the cost of bicycle parking increases, its usage is likely to plateau or decline.